PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: End-to-End Evaluation

 \subsection{Cluster Scalability}

 We evaluate how PystachIO scales with the number of processing nodes using up to all 8 GPUs on the DGX system.
-For the data set size, we use the largest scale factor, SF1000, to determine at which cluster size the blocking variants overcome OOM failures.
+For the dataset size, we use the largest scale factor, SF1000, to determine at which cluster size the blocking variants overcome OOM failures.
 The results in \Cref{fig:scaling-gpu-tpch} show that: \textbf{(1)} Overlapping storage and network I/O, along with adaptive queue regulation, enables the execution of large datasets with significantly fewer nodes.
-For example, the blocking variants require at least 8 nodes to fully materialize the inputs of Q17, whereas PystachIO processes this query efficiently even with only 2 nodes. \textbf{(2)} PystachIO scales efficiently with an increasing number of GPU nodes, as the underlying storage and network collective communication primitives are highly scalable, and PystachIO can effectively orchestrate and overlap them. \textbf{(3)} Fully overlapped execution remains close to the theoretical minimum runtime as the number of nodes increases.
-However, a hardware limitation of our DGX system prevents us from simultaneously saturating more than 6 SSDs, so slower SSD reads contribute to the remaining gap between the 8-node runtime and the lower bound.
+For example, the blocking variants require at least 8 nodes to fully materialize the inputs of Q5, Q8, and Q17, whereas PystachIO processes these queries efficiently with only 2 nodes by using adaptive regulation of the I/O queues (which is not possible with the blocking variants).
+Only Q18 requires at least 6 GPUs for execution, due to the operator and memory overheads discussed before, leading to gaps in the optimal runtime.

+\textbf{(2)} PystachIO scales efficiently with an increasing number of GPU nodes, as the underlying storage and network collective communication primitives are highly scalable, and PystachIO can effectively orchestrate and overlap them. \textbf{(3)} Fully overlapped execution remains close to the theoretical minimum runtime as the number of nodes increases.
+Only Q18 shows the performance gap of large materialized aggregation, but the scaling to 8 nodes exhibits the expected decrease in runtime and decreases the size of the gap.

 \paragraph{Takeaway:} For TCR-based distributed query processing, PystachIO scales efficiently with node number.
 By leveraging fast storage and overlapping I/O, it can process large datasets with a small number of nodes, enabling cost-efficient large-scale query~processing.